l3uddz/traktarr/README.md

 Tags: AMZN
 ```

-### Traktarr
+### traktarr

-Finally, we will edit the Traktarr config and assign the `AMZN` tag to certain networks.
+Finally, we will edit the traktarr config and assign the `AMZN` tag to certain networks.

 ```json
 "tags": {